What Do The Signs And Symbols On Various Antique Carpets And Rugs Mean

 The same stands true when it comes to understanding the various symbols and signs seen on Persian and Antique rugs.
 The weavers who have produced the best Persian, Oriental, and other antique rugs have a story to tell about every carpet.
 These stories are entwined within the stitches of these carpets and can be decoded and read by those passionate about carpets and researchers who spend a lot of time studying them.

 When you learn in detail about the symbols and patterns and know how to read them, you will be able to understand the intricacies of carpet making and the stories behind their creation.
-The best experts from the top rug store in San Francisco can tell about a rug’s place of origin, the community associated with its making, and other insights merely by looking at the creation and its detailing.
+The best experts from the top rug store in San Rafael can tell about a rug’s place of origin, the community associated with its making, and other insights merely by looking at the creation and its detailing.

 In this blog, we will try to go behind the scenes and unravel the secrets of the various symbols, motifs, and designs found in Istanbul rugs and carpets.